Basic concepts for the Power BI service business user

 To be clear, if you're a new user and you've logged in to the Power BI service for the first time, you probably won't see any shared dashboards, apps, or reports yet.

-A dataset is a collection of data that designers import or connect to and then use to build reports and dashboards.
-As a business user, it's possible that you'll never interact directly with datasets, but it's still helpful to learn how they fit into the bigger picture.
+A semantic model is a collection of data that designers import or connect to and then use to build reports and dashboards.
+As a business user, it's possible that you'll never interact directly with semantic models, but it's still helpful to learn how they fit into the bigger picture.

-Each dataset represents a single source of data.
+Each semantic model represents a single source of data.
 For example, the source could be an Excel workbook on OneDrive, an on-premises SQL Server Analysis Services tabular dataset, or a Google Analytics dataset.
 Power BI supports more than 150 data sources and is always adding more.

-When a designer shares an app with you, or gives you permissions to a workspace, you can look up which datasets are being used, but you won't be able to add or change anything in the dataset.
+When a designer shares an app with you, or gives you permissions to a workspace, you can look up which semantic models are being used, but you won't be able to add or change anything in the semantic model.
 This means that as you interact with dashboards and reports, the underlying data is safe because changes you make do not affect the database.

 Can be used over and over by report designers to create dashboards, reports, and apps

 Can be used to create many different reports